jorgecardoso/aframe-course/0100-primitives-components.md

 :::example 0100-primitives-01-position

 Notice that the position value for the box is "0 2 -2".
 This means that the box's center is two meters in front of the user (z: -2) and two meters above the ground (y: 2).
+(In A-Frame it is customary to interpret position and lengths in meters.)

+If no position is given, the object will be placed at (0, 0, 0).

 It's important to understand that, in A-Frame, the origin (0, 0, 0) is at the user's feet.
 Also, by default, when vieweing the VE in a mobile or desktop device without positional tracking, the user's eyes will be set at (0, 1.6, 0) &ndash; 1.6 meters above the ground.